About The Project

 Tackling climate change has been a key issue for children across Scotland since Children’s Parliament began 25 years ago.
 Children have repeatedly told us that they do not have the chance to voice their worries and ideas around climate change.
 This is especially true for children under the age of 14 years.

-The climate emergency is a human rights issue, and any plan or action to tackle it must account for the needs and rights of all generations.
 By including the voices of those whose futures will be most impacted by climate change, we can contribute to wider cultural change: children have the right to have a say and be taken seriously under the UN Convention on the Rights of the Child (UNCRC) and its legal incorporation in Scotland.

 Wee Voices, Big Ideas

 In December 2020, Children’s Parliament heard from 5,000 children across Scotland through a survey identifying key issues for children in 2020.
 44% of children responding to the surveys voted ‘climate change’ as the most important issue for 2021.

 Members of Children’s Parliament became the youngest, and first, children in the world to be directly involved in a citizens’ assembly.
 12 of the Members of Children’s Parliament became the ‘Investigators’ and led the children’s work by exploring evidence of climate change, sharing their own experiences and ideas, and representing the views of the other children.

 In June 2021, their 42 Calls to Action on climate change were given to Scottish Parliament alongside Scotland’s Climate Assembly full report.